-Turn the AC unit off using your thermostat.
+Turn the air conditioning system off using your thermostat (but first, be sure that the thermostat is providing power to the system).
 This stops the cooling.
 Now switch the fan on.
 Not auto, on.
 It will blow warm air onto the coil and speed up the defrost.

 Now wait.
 Give the frozen evaporator coil, and/or refrigerant line time to thaw.
 This may take up to a full day in extreme situations.

-Even a little dirt can obstruct the normal flow of air.
+Even a little dirt can lead to insufficient airflow.

-If it looks unclean, get rid of it.
-And make sure to replace it with a clean filter.
+If your air filter looks unclean, get rid of it.
+And make sure to replace your filter with a clean one.
 You don’t want the dirt from the air accumulating on the coil.
 This would lead to your AC freezing up.

 Look for anything that may be blocking them on either side and clear it away.
 Check every room for shut vents – there may be a closed supply vent in an obscure corner you forgot about.